 School Division staff shall not provide or administer to a student any medicine, prescribed or over-the-counter, without the prior written authorization of the parent or guardian.

-Wherever possible, parents should make arrangements with their physician to have medication (prescribed and over the counter) administered outside of school hours.
+Whenever possible, parents or legal guardians should make arrangements with their physician to have medication (prescribed and over the counter) administered outside of school hours.

 A. School Personnel Administration of Prescribed Medicine

 Responsibilities of Parent/Legal Guardian